1998 Atlantic hurricane season: Hurricane Georges

 Tropical Depression Seven developed from a tropical wave on September 15, while located south of Cape Verde.
 It tracked west-northwestward and intensified into Tropical Storm Georges on September 16.
 Favorable conditions such as warm sea surface temperature and good upper-level outflow allowed the storm to rapidly deepen.
-By September 20, Georges peaked as a 155 mph Category 4 hurricane.
-However, it weakened due to increasing vertical wind shear and winds were 115 mph when the storm made landfall in Antigua, Saint Kitts and Nevis, and Puerto Rico on September 21.
+By September 20, Georges peaked as a 155 mph Category 4 hurricane, before increasing vertical wind shear caused it to weaken.
+The storm's winds were 115 mph when it made landfall in Antigua, Saint Kitts and Nevis, and Puerto Rico on September 21.
 Georges made another landfall in the Dominican Republic with winds of 120 mph on September 22.
 It weakened significantly over Hispaniola, and late on September 23, Georges struck eastern Cuba with winds of 75 mph.
 The storm tracked inland near the north coast of Cuba, retaining hurricane-force winds.
 On September 25, the storm struck Key West with winds of 105 mph.
 After heading northwestward for three days, Georges struck Biloxi at the same intensity.
 Georges quickly weakened to a tropical depression on September 29, by which time it turned eastward through the Southeastern United States.
 By October 1, it dissipated close to the Atlantic Ocean near the Florida-Georgia border.